-QAF Certification
+OAF Certification

-To obtain QAF Certification, Providers must:
+To obtain and maintain QAF Certification, Providers must:

-- achieve certification against one of the 2 approved Quality Standards, and - demonstrate adherence to the department's 7 Quality Principles.
+- certification against one of the 2 approved Quality Standards - certification against the Department's 7 Quality Principles - certification against Right Fit For Risk (RFFR).

-Providers must obtain a QAF Certificate no later than 9 months after any Head Licence Start Date, unless otherwise Notified by the department, and maintain the currency of the Certificate for the duration of the Head Licence Term.
+Providers must obtain a QAF Certificate no later than 9 months after any Head Licence Start Date, unless otherwise Notified by the Department, and maintain the currency of the Certificate for the duration of the Head Licence Term.